Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

 ### Overpromised Timelines

-If your potential tech partner claims that your advanced web solution can be fully ready for release in two to three weeks, it’s a warning sign.
+If your potential tech partner claims that your advanced web solution can be fully ready for release in two to three weeks, it's a warning sign.
 When it comes to feature-rich web software with complex integrations, timelines of 6-8 months are much more realistic.
 A credible company will never try to deceive its clients with overly ambitious scheduling that can further lead to serious delays.

 ### Limited Transparency around Ownership and Hosting

 Some software development agencies can restrict access to your own codebase or insist on hosting under their control.
 This situation creates vendor lock-in and seriously limits your flexibility in managing your software.
-When choosing a development partner, make sure that you will retain full ownership of your software code and data, and that you won’t have any problems migrating to another hosting if needed.
+When choosing a development partner, make sure that you will retain full ownership of your software code and data, and that you won't have any problems migrating to another hosting if needed.

 ### Poorly Structured Project Management

-If the company under consideration doesn’t have dedicated project managers and any coordination practices in force, this can result in budget overruns, software delivery delays, and misalignment with your vision.
+If the company under consideration doesn't have dedicated project managers and any coordination practices in force, this can result in budget overruns, software delivery delays, and misalignment with your vision.
 Professional teams always maintain clear workflows and accountability checkpoints.

-## Anadea’s Expertise in Custom Web Development
+## Anadea's Expertise in Custom Web Development

 If you are looking for a reliable [custom web development partner](https://anadea.info/services/web-development), at Anadea, we are always ready to provide you with our professional help.
 Our company was founded more than 25 years ago.
 And over this period of time, the total number of successfully delivered projects has already exceeded 600.